intel-lab-lkp/linux/Documentation/hwmon/oxpec.rst

 ..
 SPDX-License-Identifier: GPL-2.0-or-later

-Kernel driver oxp-sensors
+Kernel driver oxpec
 =========================

 Authors:
     - Derek John Clark <derekjohn.clark@gmail.com>
     - Joaquín Ignacio Aramendía <samsagax@gmail.com>
+    - Antheas Kapenekakis <lkml@antheas.dev>

 Description:
 ------------

-Handheld devices from OneNetbook, AOKZOE, AYANEO, And OrangePi provide fan readings and fan control through their embedded controllers.
+Handheld devices from OneXPlayer and AOKZOE provide fan readings and fan control through their embedded controllers, which can be accessed via this module.
+If the device has the platform `tt_toggle` attribute (see Documentation/ABI/testing/sysfs-platform-oxp), controlling these attributes without having it engaged is undefined behavior.

-Currently supports OneXPlayer devices, AOKZOE, AYANEO, and OrangePi handheld devices.
-AYANEO devices preceding the AIR and OneXPlayer devices preceding the Mini A07 are not supportable as the EC model is different and do not have manual control capabilities.

-Some OneXPlayer and AOKZOE models have a toggle for changing the behaviour of the "Turbo/Silent" button of the device.
-It will change the key event that it triggers with a flip of the `tt_toggle` attribute.
-See below for boards that support this function.
+In addition, for legacy reasons, this driver provides hwmon functionality to Ayaneo devices, and the OrangePi Neo (AOKZOE is a sister company of OneXPlayer and uses the same EC).

 Supported devices
 -----------------

 Currently the driver supports the following handhelds:
  - AOKZOE A1
  - AOKZOE A1 PRO
+ - OneXPlayer 2/2 Pro
+ - OneXPlayer AMD
+ - OneXPlayer mini AMD
+ - OneXPlayer mini AMD PRO
+ - OneXPlayer OneXFly variants
+ - OneXPlayer X1 variants

+In addition, until a driver is upstreamed for the following, the driver also supports controlling them:
  - AYANEO 2
  - AYANEO 2S
  - AYANEO AIR